India’s payments firm MobiKwik kick-starts its international ambitions with cross-border mobile top-ups – TechCrunch

 The announcement comes at a time when MobiKwik is inching closer to profitability, a feat unheard of for a mobile wallet app provider in India.
 The firm, which claims to have grown its revenue by 100% in the last two years, expects to be profitable by this year and go public by 2022.
 (Interestingly, MobiKwik was looking to raise a big round at $1 billion valuation two years ago — which never happened.)

-In the last one year, the firm has expanded to offer financial services such as loans, insurances, and investment advice.
-MobiKwik competes with a handful of payment services in India including Paytm, PhonePe, and Google Pay that either support, or fully work on top of a government-backed payment infrastructure called UPI.
+In the last year, the firm has expanded to offer financial services such as loans, insurance and investment advice.
+MobiKwik competes with a handful of payment services in India, including Paytm, PhonePe and Google Pay that either support, or fully work on top of a government-backed payment infrastructure called UPI.
 In April, UPI apps were used to carry out 782 million transactions, according to official figures.

 The big numbers have attracted major investors, too.
 With $285.6 million in funding, India emerged as Asia’s top fintech market in the quarter that ended in March this year.